marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/free_propagation_damping.md

 # Damped Free Propagation

-In this example, we will simulate a damped free propagation of a wavefunction using the Generalized Gross-Pitaevskii package.
+In this example, we will simulate a damped free propagation.
 We will define a simple 2D system with a Gaussian initial condition and a damping term in the dispersion relation to simulate the damping effect.